mario-deluna/php-glfw/README.md

 ## Whats inside?

-This extension does not only deliver glfw and OpenGL bindings, it also comes with `linmath` and `stb_image` to make getting started easy.
+This extension does not only deliver glfw and OpenGL bindings, it also comes with `stb_image` to make getting started easy.

-To avoid copying and hopefully therefor increase performance all vectors and matricies are resources & allocated on the heap which results in a very akward syntax.

 ## API Differences